mateusaugusto/robot_simulator/README.md

 * Swagger
 * Javascript

+Due the simplicity in the front end I did not use any framework

 ## How To
-Run mvn clean compile
+* Run mvn clean compile
-Run the api (mvn spring-boot:run) it will be running in 8080 port Open the file (folder front_end) index.html in your browser Run the demo script or try your own script
+* Run the api (mvn spring-boot:run) it will be running in 8080 port
+* Open the file (folder front_end) index.html in your browser
+* Run the demo script or try your own script